Get to know the people behind the research.

 Photo credit: Rachel Cornish

 I am generally interested in the neural processes that underlie sensory perception and behavior.
-My graduate work focused on how the treefrog auditory system exploits spectral and temporal cues to solve a version of the cocktail party problem.
-Currently, I studiy how noise exposure and aging change the central auditory system (i.e. the brain), and how these changes translate to functional changes in perception.
+Currently, I study how noise exposure and aging change the central auditory system (i.e. the brain), and how these changes translate to functional changes in perception.

 After rigorous training in ex-vivo cellular electrophysiology in the mouse inner ear neurons during my PhD and post graduate studies, I joined the Lauer lab to study the auditory system at the systems and behavioral level.
 I am currently investigating a tinnitus mouse model to characterize the disorder in the central pathways.

-In the lab I perform light microscopy on brain tissue to investigate the effects cochlear damage has on synaptic organization in the central auditory system and I perform behavioral studies of hearing in mice.
+In the lab I perform light microscopy on brain tissue to investigate the effects cochlear damage has on synaptic organization in the central auditory system, and I perform behavioral studies of hearing in mice.
+I recently earned my Masters of Health Science from the Bloomberg School of Public Health.

-I am a junior Hodson Scholar at Johns Hopkins University double majoring in Anthropology and Medicine, Science & the Humanities and studied Biochemistry at the University of Oxford sophomore year.
+I am a first year medical student at the Icahn School of Medicine at Mount Sinai.
+I am continuing projects in the Lauer Lab that I began while an undergraduate at Johns Hopkins.
 I am interested in efferent feedback to the cochlea and hearing loss and do analysis of immunolabeling and cochlear dissections in the lab.
 I am also interested in clinical aspects of otolaryngology including head and neck surgery.
-I will matriculate to the Icahn School of Medicine at Mount Sinai in the summer of 2018 to pursue my M.D.

 Gail Larkin (now in the Immunogenetics lab at Hopkins)